Fun Sea Turtle Facts For Kids | Kidadl

 What is their conservation status?

-According to the IUCN, sea turtles are listed under Endangered or Critically Endangered, depending on the species.
+According to the IUCN, sea turtles are listed as Endangered or Critically Endangered, depending on the species.
 There are seven sea turtle species found all over the world.

 According to the IUCN-SSC Marine Turtle Specialist Group, sea turtles face five common main threats: fisheries, fishing gear, coastal development, pollution and pathogens, and climate change.
-They are not aggressive marine animals, but sea turtles have a powerful bite and can injure humans.
+They are not aggressive marine animals, but sea turtles have powerful bites and can injure humans.

 Sea Turtle Fun Facts